The CANOE Academy

-The Hawaii Health Career Academy, also known as the Academy, is a FREE college and health career success course for 8th through undergrad students directed by the Hawai’i Pacific Basin Area Health Education Center (AHEC).
+The CANOE Academy, previously known as The Hawaii Health Career Academy, is a FREE college and health career success course for 8th through undergrad students directed by the Hawai’i Pacific Basin Area Health Education Center (AHEC).

 The Academy provides year long support through once a month in-person sessions to students who may face academic or economic challenges but are still motivated to pursue higher secondary education and a health care related field.